-- take full responsibility for my child when they are not in school - ensure there is a regular flow of communication between school and home

-• take full responsibility for the health and safety of my child when they are not in school
+- take full responsibility for my child when they are not in school - ensure there is a regular flow of communication between school and home - take full responsibility for the health and safety of my child when they are not in school

-Signature Date: (Parent/Carer): Date.
+Signature Date: (Parent/Carer ): Date.

-I give permission for my child to make their own way to and from school at the agreed times, for the duration of this part-time timetable (secondary school only).
+I give permission for my child to make their own way to and from school at the agreed times, for the duration of this part-time timetable (secondary school

+only).
 Date:

-Signature

-(Parent/Carer):
+Signature (Parent/Carer):

-During the period of the part-time timetable the school will:

-- monitor the effectiveness of the part-time timetable - hold a review on the agreed date and inform Wirral Attendance Service of the outcome - mark the school register with a C2 for any session missed due to the agreed plan.
+During the period of the part-time timetable the school will: monitor the effectiveness of the part-time timetable hold a review on the agreed date and inform Wirral Attendance Service of the out mark the school register with a C2 for any session missed due to the agreed plan

-Signature Data (School): Date:
+Signature (School): Date:

-As the pupil on the part time timetable, I am aware that this is a time limited intervention and that if it is not working can be ended before the agreed end date.
-I am also aware that where other support is being offered, I must access this.
+As the pupil on the part time timetable, I am aware that this is a time lim and that if it is not working can be ended before the agreed end date.
+I a where other support is being offered, I must access this.

-Signature Date: (Pupil): Date:
+Signature (Pupil): Date: